cklegrae/Bowling-League/README.md

-# Bowling-League
+# League-Administration
-An active rewrite to a league administration tool I created last year.
+An active rewrite of a bowling league administration tool I created last year.